sematic-ai/sematic/docs/cli.md

 ones need to configure the backend Server.

-These can be accessed and modified just like the user settings, but by using the `sematic user-settings` command instead:
+These can be accessed and modified just like the user settings, but by using the `sematic server-settings` command instead:

 ```shell
 $ sematic server-settings show